-With support from ASP, college and university construction programs literally “Race to Build” homes for three veteran families in East Tennessee during the Food City 500 at the Bristol Motor Speedway.
+With support from ASP, college and university construction programs literally “Race to Build” homes for three families in East Tennessee during the Food City 500 at the Bristol Motor Speedway.

 How can I get involved?

-- Provide an in-kind donation of materials
+- Provide an in-kind donation of building materials or supplies

 - Supply refreshments for ASP volunteers and staff

 - Pray for the families who will receive these homes.

 - Pray for the students’ safety who will build these homes.